datacarpentry/image-processing/episodes/07-edge-detection.md

 removed.
 This is called *non-maximum suppression*, and the result is edge lines that are thinner.

-4. Apply a double threshold to determine potential edges.
+4. A double threshold is applied to determine potential edges.
 Here extraneous pixels caused by noise or milder color variation than desired are eliminated.
 If a pixel's gradient value -- based on the Sobel differential -- is above the high threshold value, it is considered a strong candidate for an edge.
 If the gradient is below the low threshold value, it is turned off.
 If the gradient is in between, the pixel is considered a weak candidate for an edge pixel.

-5. Perform final detection of edges using *hysteresis*.
-Here, weak candidate pixels are examined, and if they are connected to strong candidate pixels, they are considered to be edge pixels; The remaining, non-connected weak candidates are turned off.
+5. Final detection of edges is performed using using *hysteresis*.
+Here, weak candidate pixels are examined, and if they are connected to strong candidate pixels, they are considered to be edge pixels; the remaining, non-connected weak candidates are turned off.

 For a user of the `cv2.Canny()` edge detection method, the two important parameters to pass in are the low and high threshold values used in step four